Vijaygowda15/Weather-Data-Pipeline/README.md

 # Weather Data Pipeline

-A real-time weather data pipeline that automatically collects weather data for five Indian cities every hour, processes it using PySpark, stores it in PostgreSQL, and visualises it in Power BI.
+A real-time weather data pipeline that automatically collects weather data for five Indian cities every hour, processes it using PySpark, stores it in PostgreSQL.
 The pipeline runs on a schedule using Apache Airflow, with all services managed through Docker.

 ---